TapwaveZodiac/novelaiUKB/docs/Advanced-Settings.md

 Bias is collected in **Groups** with a certain **Bias Level**, which is applied to all phrases and tokens put in the **Group**.

-To create a new **Bias Group**, click the âž• button.
-The currently selected group can be deleted by clicking ðŸ—‘ï¸.
+To create a new **Bias Group**, click the ➕ button.
+The currently selected group can be deleted by clicking 🗑️.

 To enter a new phrase or token in the Group, enter it in the text box and press Enter.